php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 ### Avoid `private` for class methods/properties
 Most of the time `private` is used too eagerly, where `protected` would suffice.
 Allow extending classes to extend the code.
 Don't assume it doesn't have to.
-This is especially important for vendor libraries that people would like to enhance or customize in their applications.
+This is especially important for frameworks or vendor libraries that people would like to enhance or customize in their applications.

 Read some more about it [here](http://aperiplus.sourceforge.net/visibility.php).

+In case you are acquainted with the "Open/Close Principle", it is in some cases OK to use private to define clear public interfaces for classes.

 ## Example Addresses
 For all example URL and mail addresses use `example.com`, `example.org` and `example.net`, for example: